 The report asked: “Would it be better to set up the corridor, starting only with the biggest vessel in the route, given that it may be approaching decommissioning time due to its age?
 Or would it be better to start with one or both of the smaller ropaxes?”

-Technical specifications suggest the two smaller ships are sisters, so there could be a gain in the economies of scale of two vessels instead of one, it added.
+Technical specifications suggest the two smaller ships are sisters, so there could be a gain in the economies of scale of two vessels instead of one, it said.